 Article IV: Officers

 Section 1: Roster and Terms of Office

 The officers are a Chair, a Chair-elect, and a Secretary.
-The Chair-elect serves in this position for one year, then succeeds as Chair for a one year term.
+The Chair-elect serves in this position for one year, and then succeeds as Chair for a one-year term.
 The Secretary serves a one year term.